oplS16projects/FP2/README.md

 This is an example for printing out an image.
 It prints out the "image 1", an image with circles in the middle and star like shape on the outside.

+**change-pen-size** changes how large the lines are - in this case I made them smaller.
+**change-bg-color** changes the background color - I made it black for this image.
+**change-color** determines which color list is used.
+I made several of these to vary the colors.
+**spiral** just calls the spiral function, which the parameters 911, 11 and 1512.
+911 is the angle of the turn, 11 is how far the line moves and 1512 means it will recurse 1512 times.

 ```
 (define spiral-image